PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 ### Primary Attributes

-Primary Attributes always have 10 maximum levels (and 0) and are never displayed to the player as numerical values.
-Each level is represented by a descriptive term, but internally the 10 levels are linked to a maximum of 100 points.
-10 points per level.
+Primary Attributes always have 10 maximum points or levels and are never displayed to the player as numerical values.
+Each level is represented by a descriptive term, but internally the 10 points are linked to a maximum of 100 "subpoints".
+10 subpoints per level.
 E.g. below 10 the character is at lvl 0.
-If he reaches 10 points until 19 he is at lvl 1, 20 to 29 at lvl 2 and so on.
+If he reaches 10 subpoints until 19 he is at lvl 1 (one full point), 20 to 29 at lvl 2 (two full points) and so on.
 This is how it should look like in the scripts, at the example of ATR_WILL, with examples of how NPCs may refer to it:
 ```
 CONST STRING TXT_ATR_WILL [MAX_TXT_ATR] = {